 - A bit of homework before the trip always pays for.
 Gather crucial information like the flow rate of the river you want to paddle in, potential obstacles, etc. to keep yourself safe throughout the trip.

 - Always check for the potential dam release information if you are going to paddle in a river that has active dams.
 A high flow rate during the release of the dam might cause heavy downstream which won’t be a pleasant experience for you.

 - It is better to have someone with you as it gives a mental boost throughout the tip.
 Not only they can help you in paddling but also save you if something happens.

-- Remember checking the weather information on the trip date while you plan.
+- Remember to check the weather information on the trip date while you plan.
 You might not want to ruin a plan just because the weather gets harsh.
 Also, paddling in harsh weather might not be a piece of cake if you aren’t an expert.

 - Always carry extra clothes if you don’t want to get back home wearing wet clothes.

 - Organize all the essentials night before the trip.
 You might not wanna miss the pump or something else at home during the trip.
 Making a checklist for organizing things can be very helpful and save a lot of time.